hiimbex/csc521/README.md

 # csc521
 My projects for Design and Organization of Programming Languages, including lexer, parser, and interpreter

-My implementations of the lexer, parser and interpretter can be found in this file level.
+My implementations of the lexer, parser and interpretter can be found in the file python-quirk.

 Each is best ran individually given the requirements for the project indicate the lexer's output should contain each lexeme seperated by a new line in between, while as the parser takes a list as its input.
 Each takes input based on a variable at the top of the file which can easily be changed.
 The varibles are respectively `user_input`, `tokens`, and `tree`.